openstack/nova/doc/source/admin/scheduling.rst

 Usage scenarios
 ~~~~~~~~~~~~~~~

-Since allocation ratios can be set via nova configuration, host aggregate
+Since allocation ratios can be set via nova configuration and the placement
-metadata and the placement API, it can be confusing to know which should be
+API, it can be confusing to know which should be used.
+This really depends on
-used.
-This really depends on your scenario.
-A few common scenarios are detailed
+your scenario.
+A few common scenarios are detailed here.
-here.

 1. When the deployer wants to **always** set an override value for a resource
    on a compute node, the deployer should ensure that the